kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 Use active voice whenever possible.
 Active voice is clear, concise, and it avoids misinterpretation.
 It is also easier for non-native speakers to understand.
 Passive voice is indirect, uses more words, and can be misleading because it reverses the logical order of events.

 ✅ The endpoint path includes your service name.
 ⛔️ Your service name is to be included in the endpoint path.

 ### Voice and tone

 There are different tones for different types of technical documentation.
 The documentation can range from instructional to somewhat conversational, but always with the goal of helping users understand how to use the product for practical purposes and, in blogs and release notes, also helping business users understand changes.
 While writing Kyma documentation, use semi-formal style and imperative mood.
 The imperative mood tells the reader directly to do something.
 Use the imperative mood to write instructional documentation such as procedures and tutorials.
 Other moods can imply optional behavior.

-> **NOTE:** Avoid using unnecessary words such as "please" or "remember."
+> **NOTE:** Avoid click-level instructions.
+Avoid using unnecessary words such as "please" or "remember."

 ✅ Click **Add**.
-✅ Click the **Add** button.
+⛔️ Click the **Add** button.
 ⛔️ Please, click **Add**.
 ⛔️ Remember to click **Add**.

 ✅ Click **Upload** and select one or more documents.
 ⛔️ If you want to upload a document, you can click **Upload**.

 ### Tenses